 In this document, we refer to terms that do not have any standardized meaning prescribed by International Financial Reporting Standards ("IFRS").
-Our usage of these terms may vary from the usage adapted by other companies and they cannot be reconciled to comparable terms in the interim condensed consolidated financial statements for the nine months ended September 30, 2018.
+Our usage of these terms may vary from the usage adapted by other companies and they cannot be reconciled to comparable terms in the consolidated financial statements for the year ended December 31, 2019.

-In this document and in the Company's interim condensed consolidated financial statements, unless otherwise noted, all financial data is prepared in accordance with IFRS.
+In this document and in the Company's consolidated financial statements, unless otherwise noted, all financial data is prepared in accordance with IFRS.